helen-mckay/helenmckaydev/index.md

 - 11ty
 - Firebase
 - Heroku
+- Amazon Web Services
 - Netlify
 - Netlify CMS

 <!-- blurb on how this site was made -->

-This very site was made with 11ty and Netlify CMS and hosted with Netlify.
+This very site was made with 11ty and Netlify CMS, and hosted with Netlify.
+Future plans for this site include a blog where I will discuss what I'm learning.

 ## I also know